 type KioskForge Kiosk).

-NOTE: The kiosk MUST be connected to the internet while it is being forged!
+while it is being forged!
 After this, it can stay offline forever.
+You

-NOTE: We generally recommend MicroSD cards over USB keys as the latter have a tendency to get very hot and unreliable.
+NOTE: We generally recommend MicroSD cards over USB keys as the latter have a tendency to get very hot and then unreliable.

 The procedure is as follows:

-Ubuntu Server 24.04.x installation media for
+Ubuntu Server 24.04.x/26.04.x installation

-Raspberry Pi 4B (ARM64) using a USB key or a MicroSD card:
+media for Raspberry Pi 4B (ARM64) using a USB key or a MicroSD card:

-Ubuntu Server 24.04.x in the subcategory
+Ubuntu Server 24.04.x/26.04.x in the

-Ubuntu of the category
+subcategory Ubuntu of the category

 Other general-purpose OS.
 If you do not see